 A web crawler defines an starting point and a set of options.
 The most common features of a web crawler (configuration capabilities) are:

-This category includes characteristics targeted to the selection of the tests to be performed.
+This category includes features targeted to the configuration of the tests to be performed.

-Depending on the workflow that the customer uses for development, it is sometimes desirable to perform only a reduced set of tests.
-Some tools offer different possibilities to customize the tests performed and match accordingly the reporting output and, when applicable, the interface of the tool.
+Accessibility evaluation tools may offer the possibility to select a given subset of evaluation tests or even a single one.
 A typical example could be performing tests to the different conformance levels (A, AA or AAA) of the Web Content Accessibility Guidelines 2.0 or selecting individual tests for a single technique or common failure.

 According to the Evaluation and Report Language (EARL) specification [EARL10], there are three types of modes to perform accessibility tests:

-Most of the tools concentrate on the testing of accessibility requirements which can be performed automatically, although there are some that support accessibility experts by performing the other two types of tests.
+There are some evaluation tools that support accessibility experts by performing semiautomatic or manual tests.
 This support is normally introduced by highlighting in the source code or in the rendered document areas which could be originating accessibility problems or where human intervention is needed (for instance, to judge the adequacy of a given alternative text to an image).

 Some tools do not declare that they only perform automatic testing.
 Since it is a known fact that automatic tests only cover a small set of accessibility issues, full accessibility conformance can only be ensured by supporting developers and accessibility experts while testing in manual and semiautomatic mode.

 Developers and quality assurance engineers need sometimes to implement their own tests.
 For that purpose, some tools define an API that helps developers to create their own tests, which respond to internal demands within their organization.